GFHeader

 Max Friedman

-Max has been telling the stories of others for his whole career — as a journalist, publicist, corporate editorial director and memoir ghostwriter.
-He finally got to share his own story by penning a stirring family memoir, Painful Joy: A Holocaust Family Memoir (Amsterdam Publishers, 2022), a journey that took him five years and began when he was nearly 70 years old.
+While Max has been telling the stories of others for his whole career — as a journalist, publicist, corporate editorial director and memoir ghostwriter, but avoided his own family history.
+He finally got to share his own story by penning a stirring family memoir, Painful Joy: A Holocaust Family Memoir (Amsterdam Publishers, 2022 - available on Amazon).
+It was a five-year-long journey that began when he was nearly 70 years old, spurred by a question posed by his eight-year-old grandson.

 To download an editable flyer, CLICK HERE